AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 * **Medicine:** As per the sensor readings, how well is the ICU patient responding to the current treatment?

-      - Electronic Health Record data is becoming crucial for collective patients' analyses for diseases and behaviour to aid health specialists in their daily tasks of diagnosis etc.
+      - Electronic Health Record data is becoming crucial for collective patient analyses for diseases and behaviour to aid health specialists in their daily tasks of diagnosis, etc.

 * **Environmental Science:** How are land temperatures affecting ocean temperatures?